Ballet (3 Years +)

 Adult Beginner Classes

 Our Adult classes give you the opportunity to learn the technique of the art form, as well as facilitate a deeper knowledge of the mechanics of dance, explore what inspires us as individuals and encourage a healthy focus in dance (and life).
 As adults we carry not only the daily stress of our lives but also insecurities.
 Our classes provide a casual, enjoyable and safe place for adult students to explore their physical and cognitive abilities through dance.
-We have jazz, ballet and tap classes available.
+We have jazz, ballet, tap and Body Conditioning classes available.

 VET Dance Certificates I, II, III